Volunteer

 Volunteering at The Gilmore Car Museum

 The Gilmore Car Museum offers a one-of-a-kind opportunity for volunteers – a place to share your love of cars and history with people from all over the nation.
-As a non-profit, we rely on a lot of great volunteers.
+Gilmore Car Museum is a 501 (c ) 3, nonprofit organization which relies on great volunteers.
 You’ll spend your time helping care for our incredible collection, exclusive venues, and beautiful 90-acre campus.

 Logging over 8,500 hours annually, volunteers at the Gilmore Car Museum help fulfill our mission by assisting with these fun and rewarding tasks such as: